Abhishek-A19/SignLanguageRecognition-/README.md

 Finally, the bounding box for detecting the region of interest is created and accumulated average is calculated by identifying foreground object as we had done during dataset creation.
 Then we find the maximum contour and if contour is detected this means that hand is detected and hence threshold of the region of interest is treated as a test image.
 The previously saved model is loaded and the fed with the threshold of image of region of interest containing the hand as input to the model for prediction.
 The model created earlier is loaded and set with some variables such as initializing background variables and setting the dimensions of the region of interest.
 The function to calculate background accumulated weighted average is used and the hand is segmented by getting maximum contours and threshold image of hand detected.

 # OBJECTIVES
-•To help the dumb and deaf to optimise their communication with others.
+• To help the dumb and deaf to optimise their communication with others.

-•Creating a sign detector, which detects numbers from one to ten
+• Creating a sign detector, which detects numbers from one to ten

 # SYSTEM REQUIREMENTS
 Software Requirements: Python, Jupyter IDE, Numpy, CV2(open cv), Keras and Tensorflow.